-E-mail Accounts
+E-MAIL ACCOUNTS

 All students in the Respiratory Care program have an Outlook e-mail account.
-This is the only account that will be used to generate information to students and it is imperative that students check it FREQUENTLY for messages from faculty and staff.
+This is the only account used to generate information to students and it is imperative that students check it FREQUENTLY for messages from faculty and staff.
+Using UAMS email provides a secure, reliable means of documenting the details of the communication and helps to avoid confusion.
+Students are strongly encouraged to link the UAMS outlook account to their phones and other communication devices.

-- Using UAMS email provides a secure, reliable means of documenting the details of the communication and helps to avoid confusion. - Students are strongly encouraged to link the UAMS outlook account to their phones and other communication devices. - Passwords for UAMS email accounts expire every 120 days.
-Students who do not access their account frequently will miss the reminders that are sent when it is time to change the password.
+Passwords for UAMS email accounts expire every 120 days.
+Students who do not access their account frequently will miss the reminders when it is time to change the password.
 To obtain a new password and access to the system, call the UAMS Help Desk at 501-686-8555.